Tenerife to Lisbon on the 1904 gaff ketch Bessie Ellen

 2300.
 Tied up and all secure in Marina de Cascais.
 The guests are tired but extremely happy.
 We open a couple of bottles of red and toast ourselves and the ship, as always she has done us proud this trip.

-To find out more about how to come sailing on Bessie Ellen contact Classic Sailing in Cornwall.
+Find out more about how to come sailing on Bessie Ellen.